✦ On the radar

 How to visit

-Five minutes from Shimbashi station (JR / Ginza line / Asakusa line) on the Karasumori-side.
-Reservations strongly recommended — the restaurant has been on Shimbashi food press lists since opening.
+A 5-minute walk from Shimbashi Station (JR / Ginza line / Asakusa line) on the Karasumori-side.
+Hours are Mon–Sat 5pm–11pm.
+Reservations strongly recommended — call 03-6432-0889 or book ahead, as the restaurant has been on Shimbashi food press lists since opening.

 FAQ